-Reactions to announcement of IS leader Baghdadi's death
+Factbox: World reacts to announcement of Islamic State leader Baghdadi's death

 Senior aide to President Tayyip Erdogan, Fahrettin Altun, in statement to Reuters:

 “Turkey was proud to help the United States, our NATO ally, bring a notorious terrorist to justice ...
 We remember today Abu Bakr al-Baghdadi’s civilian victims and our military heroes, who lost their lives to protect the world from Daesh (Islamic State) terrorists.
-Turkey, which has been a bulwark against terrorism, will continue to work closely with the United States and others to combat terrorism in all its forms and manifestations.

 Statement from Prime Minister Benjamin Netanyahu: